 An american in Paris

 Born in Dec.
 1869 in Astoria, Queens, New York, Vaughan Trowbridge was educated as a lawyer and worked for six years as a clerk for the Susquehanna Railroad Company.
-Then he decided there should be more in life than railways and opted for a new start as an artist, settling in Paris in 1897.
+Then he decided there should be more in life than railway administration and opted for a new start as an artist, settling in Paris in 1897.

 It appears that Trowbridge had already developped an inclination for etching at the time since Horsman adds